get543/linux-beginner-guide/README.md

 - Tutorials, explanation, my config
 - Guide for installing arch with a script also the official arch wiki installation

 > Note: I use Zorin OS 16.1 at the time of writing.
-> Some of the apps might not work
+Some of the apps might not work if you are using different distro